vinser/flibgolite/README.md

 To change location of a folder just edit corresponding line in `config.yml`

-For example, if you need to change the folder for new aquired books
+For example, if you need to setup separate folder for new aquired books uncomment line
 ```yml
 NEW: "books/new"
 ```
-just change `books/new` to the appropriate folder path.
+and change `books/new` to the appropriate folder path.

 </p>
 </details>